ENGL 494 Senior Thesis Preparation in Fall Semester, then ENGL 495 Senior Thesis

 The senior thesis allows students the opportunity to pursue a substantive research or creating writing project with a faculty advisor.
-Students who successfully complete the thesis with an A grade will be eligible to apply for Distinction in Research and Creative Works.¬†Senior thesis students will be invited to present their work at an end-of-the-year departmental forum.
+Students who successfully complete the thesis with an A grade will be eligible to apply for Distinction in Research and Creative Works.
+Senior thesis students will present their work at an end-of-the-year departmental forum.
 Department application, and instructor permission are required for registration.
-Senior thesis application forms are available in the English department or may be downloaded from this website.¬†Presentations will take place on approximately the last day of classes during the Spring semester.
+Senior thesis application forms are available in the English department or may be downloaded from this website.
+Presentations will take place at the end of the Spring semester.

-Students admitted to Rice Undergraduate Scholars Program (RUSP) who wish to concurrently pursue a senior thesis in English may distribute some of their RUSP course credits in each semester toward ENGL 493 (Directed Reading), ENGL 494 (Senior Thesis Preparation),¬†and ENGL 495 (Senior Thesis).
-(Usually 1 credit for 493 or 494 and 3 credits for 495)¬†¬†
+Students admitted to Rice Undergraduate Scholars Program (RUSP) who wish to concurrently pursue a senior thesis in English may distribute some of their RUSP course credits in each semester toward ENGL 493 (Directed Reading), ENGL 494 (Senior Thesis Preparation), and ENGL 495 (Senior Thesis).
+This is usually 1 credit for 493 or 494 and 3 credits for 495.

-Eligible undergraduates must have a GPA of 3.8 in prior English classes at time of application.
-Students must have completed five courses required for the Major, including ENGL 200 and 300 or be enrolled in the latter at the time of application.
-Majors are encouraged to enroll in a English 400 level capstone non-creative writing course a semester before writing their thesis.¬†¬†
+Eligible undergraduates must have a GPA of 3.8 in prior English classes at time of application and must have completed five courses required for the major including ENGL 200 and 300 or be enrolled in the latter at the time of application.
+Majors are encouraged to enroll in a English 400 level capstone non-creative writing course a semester before writing their thesis.

 Two copies of the final thesis must be submitted by the last day of final examinations for degree candidates.
-Samples are available for review in the English department.
-Presentations will take place on approximately the last day of classes during the Spring semester.
+Samples are available for review in the English Department office.
+Presentations will take place at the end of the Spring semester.

 Students are encouraged to use the Minter Summer Scholar Program to further research toward a senior thesis.